Formaleuros, Formalbitcoins, and Virtual Monies: Informaticology of money and finance (IoM F)

 \subsection{Survey of the paper}

 Here is a brief account of the successive topics covered in the paper. \begin{itemize} \item We provide a number of preliminary remarks on money and finance which set the stage for further developments.
 Some new jargon is introduced in particular concerning money classes and moneyages.
-These remarks assume a naive understanding of money all of which may be put in question lateron in the paper. \item In a similar style we provide a number of remarks concerning theories about money.
-Appreciation of there remarks requires that one accepts a naive understanding of the notion of a theory about money. \item Then we provide a meta-theory of definitions in the form of a classification of definitions. \item There exists a formidable literature on finance and money in existence already.
-If one views the economic, social, legal, political and philosophical investigation of money as a coherent and very significant running affair the question can be raised in advance how to make a start in this area from a background of what might be considered merely a collection of logical and mathematical techniques taken from another area (computing) without any proven specificity towards money and finance.
+These remarks assume a naive understanding of money all of which will be put into question below. \item In a similar style we provide a number of remarks concerning theories about money.
+Appreciation of there remarks requires that one accepts a naive understanding of the notion of a theory about money. \item Then we provide a meta-theory of definitions in the form of a classification of definitions. \item There is a formidable literature on M\&F in existence already.
+If one views the economic, social, legal, political, and philosophical investigation of money as a coherent and very significant running affair, the question can be raised in advance how to make a start in this area from a background of what might be considered merely a collection of logical and mathematical techniques taken from another area (computing) without any proven specificity towards money and finance.